Hit Enter to search or Esc key to close

 The Maramagambo Forest is one of the unique treasures that travelers should not miss while on a Uganda safari through Queen Elizabeth National Park.
 A lush contrast to the sprawling plains of Kasenyi and Ishasha, the Maramagambo Forest in the center of the park offers a very different experience for visitors.

-This is one of the most scenic rainforests in Uganda and it lies within Bushenyi district in the west about 5 to 6 hours’ drive from Kampala capital city.
+This is one of the most scenic rain forests in Uganda and it lies within Bushenyi district in the west about 5 to 6 hours’ drive from Kampala capital city.
 Maramagambo Forest forms part of the vast Queen Elizabeth National Park which is located in western Uganda.
 This remarkable rainforest boasts of its exceptional bat cave, Crater Lakes-Lake Kyasanduka and Lake Nyamasingiri.
 The woodland side inhabits chimpanzees, red tailed monkeys, black and white colobus monkeys, L’Hoest monkeys, baboons, blue monkeys, pottos, bush babies, bates’s pygmy antelopes a mention but a few.

 Maramagambo ForestThe word Maramagambo is derived from legendary fiction where a cluster of young people disappeared in the forest and they spent days in the forest and never found the clear route back to their village.
 However, when they found a way and reached their village, they couldn’t speak for sometime because they were exhausted.
 Because they couldn’t speak, this was described as Maramagambo denoting end of words.